Statistical Inference for Differentially Private Stochastic Gradient Descent: Randomized Stochastic Gradient Descent

 \begin{theorem} Suppose that Assumptions \ref{ass:strong_convex} and \ref{ass:innovation} hold.
 If the step size satisfies $\eta_t=\eta\cdot t^{-\alpha}$ for $\alpha\in(1/2,1)$ and iteration satisfies $T=k\cdot n$ for $k\geq c_0$, where $c_0$ is a constant, then

-where the Hessian matrix is $\bA = \nabla^2 \calL(\btheta^*)$ and covariance of the score function is $\bS = \E\{ \nabla l(\btheta^*, Z) \nabla l(\btheta^*, Z)^{\top}\}$. \end{theorem} The approximation error to the normal distribution in (\ref{eq:normality}) is of order $O_p(T^{1/2-\alpha}k^{-1/2}+T^{-1/2+\alpha/2}k^{-1/2})$, which is automatically $o_p(1)$ under the condition that $\alpha\in(1/2,1)$.
-The detailed proof can be found in the supplement.
-The assumptions in Theorem \ref{thm:ran_sgd_normal} are almost identical to those in \cite{polyak1992acceleration, chen2020statistical}, except for the number of iterations $T$.
-In the previous works, $T$ is set to be exactly equal to $n$ due to the algorithm's cyclic nature.
+where the Hessian matrix is $\bA = \nabla^2 \calL(\btheta^*)$ and covariance of the score function is $\bS = \E\{ \nabla l(\btheta^*, Z) \nabla l(\btheta^*, Z)^{\top}\}$. \end{theorem} The lower bound $c_0$ is imposed to ensure that the SGD estimator $\bar{\boldsymbol{\theta}}_T$ attains the same $n^{-1/2}$ convergence rate as the full-sample estimator.
+The approximation error to the normal distribution in (\ref{eq:normality}) is of order $O_p(T^{1/2-\alpha}k^{-1/2}+T^{-1/2+\alpha/2}k^{-1/2})$, which is automatically $o_p(1)$ under the condition that $\alpha\in(1/2,1)$.
+The conditions in Theorem \ref{thm:ran_sgd_normal} are almost identical to those in \cite{polyak1992acceleration, chen2020statistical}, except for the number of iterations $T$.
+In the previous works, $T$ is set to $n$ due to the algorithm's cyclic nature.
 Here, $T=k\cdot n$ and is more suitable for real applications.
-For example, $k$ can be regarded as similar to the concept of {\it epoch} in modern deep learning algorithm.
-It means how many times the entire dataset is used on average to train the model.
-When $k$ is a bounded real number, the asymptotic variance inflates $\boldsymbol{A}^{-1}\boldsymbol{S}\boldsymbol{A}^{-1}/(km)$ times compared to those of the entire sample estimator.
+For example, $k$ can be regarded as similar to the concept of {\it epoch} in modern deep learning algorithms.
+It refers to the average number of times the entire dataset is used to train the model.
+When $k$ is a bounded real number, the asymptotic variance inflates $\boldsymbol{A}^{-1}\boldsymbol{S}\boldsymbol{A}^{-1}/(km)$ compared to that of the full sample estimator.
 As demonstrated in Example \ref{ex:ran.vs.seq}, the variance increase can be attributed to the inefficient use of data when employing the {\it randomized rule}.
 When $k\to\infty$, the SGD based on the {\it randomized rule} becomes as efficient as that based on the {\it cyclic rule}.
-It can be easily achieved when $k$ is of polynomial order of logarithm order of the sample size $n$ and is very common in practice.
+It can be easily achieved when $k$ is of polynomial order of logarithm order of the sample size $n$, and is very common in practice.
 For example, under the $\mu$-Gaussian Differential Privacy framework \citep{dong2022gaussian}, $T$ is set to be $O(n^2)$ for the DP-SGD algorithm.
-Thus $k= O(n)$, which goes to infinity asymptotically and ensures that the inflated variance goes to zero.

 Theorem \ref{thm:ran_sgd_normal} also explicitly highlights the impact of batch size, an aspect that is less frequently discussed in current studies on SGD, which often focus on the online setting or assume a batch size of $m=1$.
 In practice, however, the choice of batch size plays a critical role, especially in training large language models, where the batch size varies significantly based on model size, available hardware, and optimization goals \citep{vaswani2017attention}.
 As the batch size $m$ increases, the additional term in the asymptotic variance of the estimator decreases in proportion to $1/m$.
 The inverse relationship suggests that doubling the batch size reduces the variance by half, aligning with the intuitive understanding that more data samples yield more reliable estimates.